mircea-pavel-anton/mirceanton.com/content/posts/2023-01-25-devember-devlog-7/index.md

 date: "2023-01-25"
 ---

-TODO: Add some introduction here
+It's been a busy week, and I'm finally starting to make some real progress on the project again.
+Hopefully, it's not too late and I get to finish everything in time, as I only really have 2 weeks left 😟.
+University is still kicking my ass as it is finals season, but I am determined to make it work!

+Here's a quick overview of what I've been working on for the past 7 days:

 ## Seventh Week Review

 ### Monday

-- soldered the components onto the controller PCB

-### Tuesday

-N/A
+I started off the week strong by soldering all of the components to the controller PCB.
+If you recall from the previous weeks, I did a DIY at home PCB printing thing with my dad and it turned out better than I initially expected.
+We drilled all the holes and now I finally completed this section of the project by soldering all the screw terminals and wires to the board to connect everything together.
+This was a nice and chill monday night project as I put some YouTube in the background and took my time with it.

 ### Wednesday

-- mounted the components inside the controller case for a quick and dirty testing setup

-### Thursday

-N/A
+Next, on Wednesday I did a test fit for the components inside the controller case.
+With the buttons mounted, I connected the wires to the screw terminals and laid out the PCB and the other components inside a case to decide on a proper layout.
+While this doesn't sound like much, and I certainly did not expect it to take too long, keep in mind there are 16 buttons with 4 wires per button as well as other components as well, so that's like, over 70 connections. 💀

 ### Friday

-- drilled all of the holes in the pipdu controller case so that I can mount the components securely
-- mounted the components inside the case
-- dirtiest wiring job of my life lol
+On Friday I marked the mounting spots for the components onto the case and went to town drilling the holes.
+You can really tell dad wasn't there to help for this one as they just **BARELY** line up 😅.
+Nonetheless, I got it done eventually.
+Next, I screwed down the components with M3 screws and butchered the top of my desk as the countersunk screws did not really countersink all the way...

 ### Saturday

-- went to a local hardware store to get some more components
-- wrote the devlog for the previous week as I was WAY behind 😅
-- did the cable management for the components inside the case and wired everything up properly, cleaned everything up nicely. looks kinda pro now, ngl
+The weekend was off to an amazing start when we realized we were missing some components.
+We needed some terminations for the 220V wire, to secure it to the main socket.
+After a quick trip to the local hardware store, we were good to go!

+Since dad was busy today and I wanted his help continuing the progress on the server case, I decided to get some other things done.
+First things first, I made sure to do the write-up for the [previous week](../2023-01-21-devember-devlog-6/) as it as LONG overdue...
+With that done, I did a bit of cable management inside the controller case, making sure all the wires are now the appropriate length.
+To be honest, I think it looks almost pro right now.
+I kinda dig it!

 ### Sunday

-- redesigned the internal layout of the components inside the server case
-- cut holes into the pipdu server PCB to mount it to the case
-- cut a plastic board to fit between the server pcb and the relay board in order to stagger the screws pattern and drilled the required holes
-- cut a few pieces of plastic to make a mount for the arduino on top of the relay board
+Finally, on Sunday dad came back to the rescue.
+We went back to his garage and had to redesign the internal layout for the components inside the server case as it got more crowded than we expected initially.
+We ended up deciding to mount the PCB and relay board to the back panel instead of the floor of the case.

+We drilled all the mounting holes into the PCB so we can secure it to the back panel.
+Next, we needed to find a way to mount the relay board to the PCB, but the screws were not lining up, so we had to cut a middle layer of acrylic.
+The plan is to use some longer screws when mounting the PCB to the case and also secure this plastic sheet to them as well.
+Then, we can make use of it to mount the relay board to it.
+We ended up doing a very similar thing in order to mount the Arduino on top of the relay board as well.

+We ended up with a funky looking sandwich, but hey... if it works it works I guess.
+We still need to solder on all the wires to make the connections and wire up the sockets to the relay, but that's a task for future me!

 ## Conclusion

-- finally starting to get back on track, sadly it is kinda late and I am afraid i will not finish on time
+Overall, I'm finally starting to get back on track, but I fear it's a bit late and I'm afraid I won't finish on time.
+It does stress me out a bit, as I worked quite a lot and poured a lot of effort into this project, but I will do my best to finish on time!
+Sleep is for the weak, anyway 🥲

-- excited as things are in the last stretch and are getting put together
+Anyway, I'm excited as things are in the last stretch and are finally getting put together.
+It's nice to see something much much closer to a finished product and it is motivating.

+I'll catch you in the next one! 👋